afalko/gsoc2007-maint/README.md

 gsoc2007-maint
 ==============
 This was my old project for Google Summer of Code 2007.
-See README in maint folder for more information.

 The version control history is in my private SVN repo.